lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    In this tutorial, the water is being prepared separately from the PEG molecule.
+    In this tutorial, the water is prepared separately from the PEG molecule.
 The PEG and water will be merged later.

 The water